-In my experience as a PPC analyst, mentioning the words “display” and “content network” often induce (often humorous) looks of cringe or disgust on the face of clients who have yet to try it.
-For those that don’t know better, “Hogwash”, “Bunkum” or some other underutilized but equally charming synonym escapes from their lips.
+In my experience as a PPC analyst, mentioning the words “display” and “content network” often induce (many times humorous) looks of cringe or disgust on the face of clients who have yet to try it.
+For those that don’t know better, “Hogwash,” “Bunkum” or some other underused, but equally charming, synonym escapes from their lips.

 Why is display advertising derided and chastised so?

-I believe the main thing associated with display advertising is low CTR.
+I believe the main thing associated with display advertising is low click-through rates (CTRs).
 “No one ever clicks on those things.
 I know I never do.”

-Yes, display ads usually have a low click through rate.
-I get overly excited if a display campaign has anything over a .10% CTR.
+Yes, display ads usually have a low click-through rate.
+I get overly excited if a display campaign has anything over a 0.10% CTR.